flipcamp/engagingstudents4/essays/pellegrin.md

     - same 7/4 groove as in the Mehldau example
     - eighth-note subdivision: 4+4+3+3
     - quarter-note subdivision: 4+3
-  - an option is to conduct in a very fast 4 throughout (hypermetric 2), following the eighth-note subdivisions shown
+  - an option is to conduct in a very fast four throughout (hypermetric 2), following the eighth-note subdivisions shown

 [*Return to description of Exercise Set 2.*](#twodesc)